Icinga/icinga2/doc/2-getting-started.md

 ### <a id="cli-commands"></a> Icinga 2 CLI Commands

-Icinga 2 ships its own integrated cli commands supporting bash-autocompletion.
+Icinga 2 ships its own integrated CLI commands supporting bash-autocompletion.

-These cli commands will allow you to use certain functionality provided by and around the Icinga 2 daemon.
+These CLI commands will allow you to use certain functionality provided by and around the Icinga 2 daemon.

 > **Note**
 >
-> The cli commands are available in Icinga 2 starting with *2.2*.
+> The CLI commands are available in Icinga 2 starting with *2.2*.

-Each cli command provides its own help and usage information, so please make sure to always run them withthe  `--help` parameter.
+Each CLI command provides its own help and usage information, so please make sure to always run them withthe  `--help` parameter.

 Run `icinga2` without any arguments (or using `--help`) to get a list of